 My curiosity dragged me in, “What do you think that was about?”

-She was both sad and defensive, “This is bringing up too many thoughts.
-It’s hurting.
+She was both sad and defensive, “This is hurting.
 And you won’t be able to console me.
 Let’s just talk about something else, okay?”

 I rushed in to hug her, “Pandora.
 I know.
 I’m sorry.
 I want to know so badly.
-Even if I don’t know your past, I will still be here to hold you.
+Even if I don’t know your past, I’ll still be here to hold you.
 I believe your feelings are genuine.
 You aren’t crazy.
 I can feel it now.
 I think we have a deep connection.
-Maybe it’s not a syzygy, but there is something to this, there must be.”
+Maybe not a syzygy, but there’s something to this, there must be.”

 Softly and in tears, she said, “Guhya, I love you.”

 I couldn’t return her love yet.
 I still didn’t know her.
-Guilt crept into my mind.
+Guilt crept inside my mind.

 In her own guilt, she said, “I’m sorry.
 It must be stressful, lugging around a mysterious girl like me.
-Yet, you have been so kind to me.
+Yet, you have been so kind.
 Or at least tolerant.
 Maybe even faithful and loyal.”

 I winced at that.

-She continued, “The way you are with me, despite that I am a stranger to you, it makes me like you more.
+She continued, “The way you are with me, despite that I’m a stranger to you, it makes me like you more.
 But… it also makes me insecure because now it seems like you aren’t doing it for me but because that’s just how you are.
-One day you will see the truth and I hope you’ll love me then.
+One day you’ll see the truth and I hope you’ll love me then.
 We just need to get through a few more of these fated encounters.”

 I didn’t know how to respond.

-She switched subjects, “Gadi is so worried that I’m not supposed to be here.
+She switched subjects, “Gadi’s so worried that I’m not supposed to be here.
 I’m worried too.
 But… I have to save you, Guhya.
-I’m so scared that you are fated to die… and what if I am powerless to stop that?”
+I’m so scared that you are fated to die… and what if I’m powerless to stop that?”

 She didn’t answer.